ashlyntoro/Mindful-Living-Notebook/README.md

 -Simple interface: Interactive, command-line interface with easy navigation.

-- Search Entries by Date: Search for journal entries for a specific date (e.g., YYYY-MM-DD).
+-Search Entries by Date: Search for journal entries for a specific date (e.g., YYYY-MM-DD).

 # How to Use